 To my ears, Are You Lonesome Tonight? is the King’s best number 1 since Jailhouse Rock, three years previous.
 It’s a beautiful song, and Elvis is in fine voice.
 It must have been quite something to listen to him recording in the dark.
 The Jordanaires are also used well, their voices used to create a comforting sound rather than smothering the song, which happened on occasion.
-Unfortunately, the spoken word section, with a reference to William Shakespeare’s As You Like It does date and spoil the song somewhat, but fair play to him for recording the lyrics in full.
+Unfortunately, the spoken word section, with a reference to William Shakespeare’s As You Like It does date and spoil the song somewhat.
 When he powers through the song’s ending though, it’s quickly forgotten about, and the result is one of Elvis’s most memorable, soulful love songs.
 When this hit number 1, Elvis became the first act to have the number 1 single and album (the soundtrack to his movie GI Blues)

 Written by: Roy Turk & Lou Handman

 Weeks at number 1: 4 (26 January-22 February)

 Singer-songwriter Lloyd Cole – 31 January

 Duran Duran guitarist Andy Taylor – 16 February